alamaison/emacs-cmake-project/README.md

 in question.
 CMake doesn't provide a way to build one file at a time (or at least we don't know of a way) so we must build everything.

+# Changing the architecture of the build in Windows
+By default cmake builds for 32bit architecture on windows.
+If you are on windows and you want to set the default architecture of your builds to something else that can be done like this

+`(setq cmake-project-architecture "Win64") ;; Sets the architecture to 64bit`
+`(setq cmake-project-architecture "ARM") ;; Sets the architecture for arm`

+# Other Customizations #

+You can also set the build directory to other directories like so `(setq cmake-project-default-build-dir-name "build\/")`

 [1]: http://www.cmake.org/CMakeDocs/cmake-mode.el
 [2]: http://marmalade-repo.org/